jaredpetersen/go-health/README.md

 // Kick off a goroutine for each check automatically and store the results on the original check healthChecker.Start(ctx)

-// Retrieve the most recent result for each of the checks healthCheckerStatus := healthChecker.Check()
+// Retrieve the most recent result for all of the checks healthCheckerStatus := healthChecker.Check()
 ```